-Refer to the Customer/Client Pathway chart and use your completed Content Strategy worksheet, envision how you can maximize content you create to be shared in different platforms.
+Refer to the Customer/Client Pathway chart below and use your completed Content Strategy worksheet.
+Envision how you can maximize content you create to be shared in different platforms.

 Creating content with a strategy can be a simple or daunting process.

-If you’re feeling stuck in this part, know that having a plan will help you feel less overwhelmed in the content creation process.
+If you’re feeling stuck on this part, know that having a plan will help you feel less overwhelmed in the content creation process.

-After years of producing content what has always proven to be stressful and inefficient is creating content and publishing content on the same day.
+After years of producing content, what has always been proven to be stressful and inefficient is creating content and publishing content on the same day.

-You can always share in the moment if that is more authentically aligned with your workflow.
+You can always share content in the moment if that is more authentically aligned with your workflow.